rezervemoney/gitbooks/mechanics-rzr/revenue-sources.md

 ### 3/ Staking Incentives from ETH

 ETH is at the core of Rezerve’s strategy.
-By holding and staking ETH, the protocol earns validator rewards and staking yield.&#x20;
+By holding and staking ETH, the protocol earns validator rewards and staking yield.

-With scale, this becomes a major source of recurring income: for example, a treasury holding of $3 billion in ETH could generate $120 million annually at a 4% APR.&#x20;
+With scale, this becomes a major source of recurring income: for example, a treasury holding of $3 billion in ETH could generate $120 million annually at a 4% APR.

 This ETH-denominated revenue is especially powerful, since it aligns with Rezerve’s long-term thesis of being structurally long ETH.